jonasblanc/CS-341-Computer-graphics-labs-project/icg_raytracer_3/Exercise3-Group9/readme.txt

 **Task 3.2.2: Implement flat and Phong shading strategies**

-To implement flat and Phong shading, we just had to first chech which mode was used (#if defined).
+To implement flat and Phong shading, we just had to first check which mode was used (#if defined).
 Then we computed the normal either by taking the cross product between two side of the triangle (which will give the vector perpendicular to both sides, i.e. the normal) and normalizing it in case of flat shading, or by adding the 3 vertex normals using alpha, beta and gamma as weights in case of Phong shading.

 **Task 3.3: Implement Bounding Box intersection""